Lemba13/PurifyPixels/README.md

 # PurifyPixels

 ## Overview
-PurifyPixels is an application that detects for any steganogrphic content in images and removes the steganographic content from images using a pre-trained generative model.
+PurifyPixels is an application that detects for any steganographic content in images and removes the steganographic content from images using a pre-trained generative model.
+For more details, refer to the [research paper](https://www.ijaresm.com/deep-learning-approach-to-analyse-and-eliminate-steganographic-content-in-images).

 ## Setting Up the Environment